wikimedia/mediawiki-extensions-Springboard/README.md

-# Wikitweak
+# Zest

-Wikitweak is an extension to MediaWiki that allows user to manage, install, enable and disable MediaWiki extensions and skins.
+Zest is an extension to MediaWiki that allows user to manage, install, enable and disable MediaWiki extensions and skins.